Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Results

-As a final figure, Fig. 10 depicts the norm of updated neural networks weights and approximation error vectors along with the estimation of unknown rigid body parameters.
-Fig. 10(a) shows the norm of the updated weights and error vector for all the rigid bodies, Fig. 10(b) displays the norm of the updated weights and error vector for all the joints, and Fig. 10(c) demonstrates the norm of the estimated unknown parameters of all rigid bodies.
-As these figures illustrate, all the norms are bound.
+Fig. 9 depicts the norm of updated neural network parameters along with the estimation of unknown rigid body parameters.
+Fig. 9(a) shows the norm of the updated weights and error vector for all the rigid bodies.
+Fig. 9(b) displays the norm of the updated weights and error vector for all the joints.
+Fig. 9(c) demonstrates the norm of the estimated unknown inertial parameters of all rigid bodies.
+As these figures illustrate, all the norms of estimated parameters are bounded during the experiments.
+Therefore, the stability of the robot and all states under the designed controller is validated experimentally.